 As marketers, sometimes the product comes second to the brand.
 If you have the buy-in of a marketer of your brand, the product messaging should be spot-on.
 That marketer will have a holistic understanding of the product's position and purpose under that brand and should be able to further establish the brand’s identity through the promotion of the product.

-Are people typically brand loyal or product loyal?
+Are people typically brand-loyal or product-loyal?
 Brand loyal, of course.
-We tend to stick to what we know and trust and that brand loyalty holds a lot of value!
+We tend to stick to what we know and trust, and brand loyalty holds a lot of value!
 It’s that brand loyalty that allows companies to venture into other areas and develop new products that we will inevitably try.

 Back to our tool manufacturer scenario.
 Including content in your webinar specifically geared to marketing leadership will help with that important buy-in that will: